Valdosta to reconsider Rush Propst firing

 The movement to reinstate Propst comes despite Valdosta’s failure last week before the GHSA’s board of trustees to overturn GHSA penalties that resulted from allegations that Propst illegally enticed five players to transfer to Valdosta.

-Most damaging was a secret audio, recorded by Valdosta’s former booster club director, on which Propst discusses using booster-club money to pay rent or utilities for potential transfer student-athletes.
+Most damaging was a secret audio, recorded by Valdosta’s former booster-club director, on which Propst discusses using booster-club money to pay rent or utilities for potential transfer athletes.

 In the school board’s vote of non-renewal, Lee was joined by Tyra Howard and Kelisa Brown in support of retaining Propst.
 Two others, Debra Bell and Liz Shumpard, had joined those three in making a controversial 2019 coaching change, firing Alan Rodemaker.
 It was speculated that the five might stay together and back Propst last month, but Bell and Shumpard voted for non-renewal.